Business Finance, Comprehensive Major

 SOME TIME IN THE THIRD OR FOURTH YEAR

-Study Abroad for Business Finance Majors: consider especially the University of Limerick in Ireland, the University of Glasgow in Scotland, Massey University in New Zealand—then Deakin University in Melbourne, Australia.
+Study Away for Business Finance Majors: For institutions with the most direct course equivalencies, consider especially Australia (Southern Cross and Perth), Ireland (Limerick), New Zealand (Massey), and South Africa (Stellenbosch).
 Courses that transfer to UWEC as 907U courses with a program prefix (e.g., ACCT, FIN, ECON) might contribute as major electives.
-Work closely with your academic advisor to plan for your study abroad experience.
+Students participating in the National Student Exchange (NSE) program can use the “majors” search option on the NSE website to identify discipline-specific programs.
+Work closely with your academic advisor to plan for your study away experience.
 2

 FOURTH YEAR